Random Number Generator

 value.>>> from neoradium import random >>> # Creating an unpredictable random generator based on "Philox" >>> myGen = random.getGenerator(np.random.Philox()) # No seed specified -> Unpredictable >>> myGen.integers(0,10,5) array([4, 0, 1, 6, 4])- SFC64:

 SFC64 Small Fast Chaotic PRNG.
 This is based on Numpy’s SFC64 class.
-You can make this random generator predictable by providing a
+The generator can be made deterministic by providing a

 seed